Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 1. You are constantly seeking validation

-This tendency is especially pronounced in women who may be dealing with underlying body image issues.
+This tendency is especially pronounced in women dealing with underlying body image issues.
 Very often, comments about appearance are what make a woman insecure in a relationship.
 This may leave you ruing, “My boyfriend makes me feel insecure about my looks.”

 Violet was on the plump side.
-Whenever she wore a sleeveless dress, her boyfriend Rob would go: “Hey, please put on a jacket.
+Whenever she wore a sleeveless dress, her boyfriend Rob would say, “Hey, please put on a jacket.
 Your arms look fat.”
 Such remarks only made her feel unattractive and miserable.
-She confided in a close friend: “I feel insecure around my boyfriend.”
-Likewise, remarks about professional success, performance in bed or constant comparisons with a former partner can make men insecure in a relationship.
+She confided in a close friend, “I know my boyfriend loves me but I feel insecure.”
+Likewise, remarks about professional success, performance in bed, or constant comparisons with a former partner can make men insecure in a relationship.

 “When a partner not only disregards your needs for greater emotional intimacy but also mocks or rebukes you for having those needs, it is only natural for you to feel insecure about the future of your relationship,” says Dr. Bhimani.
-If that’s what you’ve been experiencing in your relationship, you’re not wrong in asking, “Why does my significant other make me feel insecure?”
+If that’s what you’ve been experiencing in your relationship, it can trigger emotional insecurity.

 3. You are terrified of losing them